nburrus/tuxpaint/docs/gl_ES.UTF-8/README.txt

 New Magic tool: Comic dots
     Draws a repeating dot pattern, simulating the "Ben Day process" used in early comic books.

+New Magic tool: Fractal
+    A set of tools that recursively repeat what you draw, scaling and/or rotating it as they repeat.

 Magic API Updates
     Sound pause and resume functions added.